opendocsg/slw-judgments-backfill/2013_SGCA_5/report.md

 56     The AG’s disinclination to commence proceedings for criminal contempt will not necessarily be determinative of the court’s decision in relation to either the granting of leave under O 52 r 2(1) of the Rules of Court, or the eventual making of an order for committal.
 The court will determine each case on its merits, although it will also take the AG’s views into consideration.
 As the Court held in _Phyllis Tan_ at [146]:

  ...
 The prosecutorial power cannot circumscribe the judicial power.
 On the contrary, it is the judicial power that may circumscribe the prosecutorial power in two ways: First, the court may declare the wrongful exercise of the prosecutorial power as unconstitutional. ...
-Secondly, it is an established principle that when an accused is brought before a court, the proceedings thereafter are subject to the control of the court: see Goh Cheng Chuan v PP [1990] 1 SLR(R) 660, Ridgeway at 32-33 and Looseley at [16]-[17].
+Secondly, it is an established principle that when an accused is brought before a court, the proceedings thereafter are subject to the control of the court: see Goh Cheng Chuan v PP <span class="citation">[1990] 1 SLR(R) 660</span>, Ridgeway at 32-33 and Looseley at [16]-[17].
 Within the limits of its judicial and statutory powers, the court may deal with the case as it thinks fit in accordance with the law.

 _Inherent jurisdiction of the court to punish for contempt_